Flag of the Philippines

-The national flag of the Philippines (Pambansang Watawat ng Pilipinas) is a horizontal bicolor flag with equal bands of royal blue and crimson red, with a white, equilateral chevron at the hoist.
+The national flag of the Philippines (Pambansang Watawat ng Pilipinas), also known as Three Stars and a Sun (Tatlong Bituin at Isang Araw), is a horizontal bicolor flag with equal bands of royal blue and crimson red, with a white, equilateral triangle at the hoist.
 In the center of the triangle is a golden-yellow sun with eight primary rays, to represent the original eight provinces that rebelled against the Spanish during the 1896 Philippine Revolution.
 (Note: The eight provinces symbolized by the rays are provinces which had significant early involvement in the Philippine Revolution.
 Identification of the eight provinces symbolized and descriptions of their early involvement vary between sources.
 Sources containing assertions regarding this include the following: